pcwilcox/toy-dynamo/README.md

  * Alfredo Vicuna  - avvicuna@ucsc.edu
  * Pete Wilcox     - pcwilcox@ucsc.edu

 This is our team project for CMPS128 Fall 2018.
-We've developed it using Go and Docker.
-It runs on a Jenkins server in Pete's apartment for CI testing.
+We've developed it using Go and Docker. ~~It runs on a Jenkins server in Pete's apartment for CI testing.~~ Jenkins is terrible so we're going to implement CircleCI.

 To execute, clone the repo and simply run `run.sh`.
 To run end-to-end testing, clone and run `test.sh`.